kivy/kivy/doc/sources/guide2/events.rst

 --------------------------

-Properties are an awesome way to define events and bind to them, it basically produce events when the attributes to your object changes, so you can bind actions to the change of these values.
+Properties are an awesome way to define events and bind to them, it basically produce events when the attributes of your object changes, so you can bind actions to the change of these values.

 There are different kind of properties to describe the type of data you want to